How to identify roundworms in dogs and puppies

 While any dog of any age can get roundworms, this parasite is most common and most serious in puppies, which can be born with the infection (passed through their mother’s placenta) or receive it from their mother’s milk.

-Signs of roundworm in dogs
+Signs of roundworm infection in dogs

 Diarrhoea and vomiting